CodePushGo/website/src/content/blog/en/automatic-capacitor-android-build-gitlab.md

 ---
 slug: automatic-capacitor-android-build-gitlab
-title: Automatic Capacitor Android build with GitLab
+title: Automatic React Native Android build with GitLab
 description: >-
   How to set up a CI/CD pipeline for your Android Ionic app using fastlane and GitLab in 5 mins